linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 11 Options and swaps.md

 To complicate matters, brokers writing CDS will usually lay off the risk by taking on an opposite contract elsewhere, so in many cases notional volumes include contrasts that could be offset.

-While the total of outstanding notional CDS contracts was  $31,220bn (20,768bn, €22,846bn) in the middle of 2009, the net was just$ 393bn of protection bought.
+While the total of outstanding notional CDS contracts was  \$31,220bn (20,768bn, €22,846bn) in the middle of 2009, the net was just\$ 393bn of protection bought.

 Many commentators are calling for CDS to be traded on exchange, making it easier to see at a glance what is going on in the currently murky market.
 That is a long way off for the moment.